Contents On This Page

 4. Repeat this once a day, you’ll be glad you did.

-Step On How To Moisturize Nails With Shea Butter
+Step On How To Moisturize Fingernails With Shea Butter

 1. Place some little quantity of Shea butter on those nails and skin surrounding your nails.